sorenmacbeth/flambo/README.md

 #### External Datasets

-Spark can create RDDs from any storage source supported by Hadoop, including your local file system, HDFS, Cassandra, HBase, Amazon S3, etc. Spark supports text files, SequenceFiles, and any other Hadoop InputFormat.
+Spark can create RDDs from any storage source supported by Hadoop, including the local file system, HDFS, Cassandra, HBase, Amazon S3, etc. Spark supports text files, SequenceFiles, and any other Hadoop InputFormat.

 Text file RDDs can be created in flambo using the `text-file` function under the `flambo.api` namespace.
 This function takes a URI for the file (either a local path on the machine, or a `hdfs://...`, `s3n://...`, etc URI) and reads it as a collection of lines.
 Note, `text-file` supports S3, HDFS globs.